oloed/webactors/README.md

 from the given actor, if there was an existing link between the two.

-`unlink` _won't_ raise an error if no actor with the given id exists.
+`unlink` has no effect if the specified actor doesn't exist.

 ### WebActors.kill(recipient_id, reason)

-The `kill` method sends a kill to the given actor whether or not it is linked with the current actor.
+The `kill` method kills the given actor whether or not it is linked with the current actor.
+It has no effect if the specified actor doesn't exist.

 `kill` may be called outside an actor.